geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 When I started my career, computers were primarily seen as standalone entities: robot butlers (_fig.
 1_) for the technologically privileged (as opposed to the robot symbiotes, or parasites, that we now keep in our homes and our pockets).
 The robot could only see what it was presented by its human owner.
 It could not yet read our thoughts or desires, eavesdrop on what we said to our friends and lovers in secret.
 And if it could, well, it was only a subtle interference.
 Polite.

-{{<image-with-caption "ask-jeeves.png" "Screenshot of Ask Jeeves" "Fig 1.
-The branding of Ask Jeeves (Ask.com) in the early days of the internet exemplified this view of computers as personal assistants." "frame image--center">}}
+{{<image-with-caption/start "ask-jeeves.png" "Screenshot of Ask Jeeves" "frame image--center">}}
+Fig 1.
+The branding of Ask Jeeves (Ask.com) in the early days of the internet exemplified this view of computers as personal assistants.
+{{<image-with-caption/end>}}

 Circles of tech counterculture foresaw the issue that privacy would become.
 But for most people, including the burgeoning industry growing in California, it made sense to dismiss any such concerns as low priority, something to be fixed ‘down the line’.